-Fruits and Vegetables
+Fruits and vegetables for hedgehogs

-While hedgehogs enjoy fruits and vegetables, they should not form a large portion of their diet; instead, offer them two or three times per week, as a treat.
+While hedgehogs enjoy fruits and vegetables, they should not form a large portion of their diet; instead, offer veggies two or three times per week as a treat.
 You can offer fruits raw if they are small or you cut them into bite-size pieces, but vegetables should be cut into bite-sized pieces and cooked thoroughly to make them softer.

 Ensure that your hedgehog has access to clean, fresh water at all times.
 Hedgehogs are often sensitive to strong chlorine odors, so it is advisable to offer bottled water to your pet.
 It is especially important to keep your hedgehog well hydrated during the first few days after you bring him home, as dehydration may exacerbate the symptoms of stress.